 Webinar: What Motivates Consumers to Check their Credit?: Evidence from a Field Experiment

 Most consumers do not obtain their annual credit report or participate in credit monitoring offered by credit reporting agencies and financial institutions.
 In 2010, only about 16 million American consumers checked their credit for free through one of the big three credit bureaus.
-Many possess inaccurate beliefs about their creditworthiness despite the availability of free credit checks.
-Financial decisions made with inaccurate credit information may be costly for consumers, harm their ability to borrow in the future, and, ultimately, diminish financial well-being.
-This study builds on a growing literature on reminder effects.
-Using a field experiment with a credit union in the United States, the effect of email reminders on credit checks is analyzed.
-The results from the study reveal that reminders are largely ineffective in encouraging consumers to check their credit.
+Many possess inaccurate beliefs about their creditworthiness despite the availability of free … Continue reading Webinar: What Motivates Consumers to Check their Credit?: Evidence from a Field Experiment

 Webinar: CFS Presents “The Effects of Access to Banking Services on Elementary Students’ Financial Learning: A Field Study”